JPinlac/learning-after-bootcamp/README.md

 I'll also be going through the MOOC (massive open online course) [HTML5 Part 1: HTML5 Coding Essentials and Best Practices](https://www.edx.org/course/html5-part-1-html5-coding-essentials-w3cx-html5-1x).

+Another course I'm going through is [Responsive Web Design](https://www.coursera.org/learn/responsive-web-design/).
+It looks like a quick course on responsive web design which will be an important concept to learn.
+I've read some of Ethan Marcotte's book on responsive web design (the original book on responsive web design) but it's already a few years old and an updated class looks to be useful.

 <br>

 ##### Javascript